Fall Is The Time To Start Planting A Native Prairie Plot

 During the second year, the prairie grass should be mowed to a height of 6-8 inches in late spring when weeds start to grow, and the clippings should be removed.
 If weed pressure is too high, the prairie can be mowed again in mid to late June to a height of 8-12 inches.
 In successive years, additional seeding may be helpful to maintain the right proportion of species diversity in the bed.

-Native prairies plots take about two to three years to establish, and they typically start blooming by the third year.
+Native prairie plots take about two to three years to establish, and they typically start blooming by the third year.